-We will discuss the most common early warning signs that indicate your sink is blocked and needs unclogging.
-We’ll look at telltale slow-draining sinks, gurgling noises coming from the drain and stagnant water that doesn’t empty from the basin.
+This blog post will discuss the most common signs that indicate your sink is blocked and needs unclogging.
+We’ll look at telltale slow draining, gurgling noises coming from the drain and water that doesn’t fully empty from the basin.
+Identifying these warning signs is the first step to troubleshooting a blocked sink and getting your blocked drain flowing freely again quickly.

 5 Common Signs of a Blocked Sink